A playful, glossy cat, the Havana Brown enjoys interacting with her parent but can also be a bit of a loner sometimes.

 The coat of the Havana is short to medium in length, and is smooth and glossy.
 The coat color is a rich deep brown with mahogany undertones that is unique to this breed.

-The Havana Brown must have its nutrition controlled to make certain that it does not become overweight.
-This cat is slender and muscled, and should be kept in that condition.
+The Havana Brown must have her nutrition controlled to make certain that she does not become overweight.
+She is slender and muscled, and should be kept in that condition.

 The Havana Brown has a somewhat clouded history.
 Some cat historians believe that this beautiful breed happened through an accidental breeding, while others believe that the breeding was deliberate.
 In either case, in 1952 in England, a chocolate kitten was born.
 This kitten was named Elmtower Bronze Idol and is considered to be the first Havana Brown kitten.
 The following year, there were four Havana Brown males.
 They are the foundation of the Havana Brown breed.